melomg/melomg.github.io/_posts/2025-06-17-starting-a-kmp-project-episode-0.md

 I've been wanting to experiment with KMP but it always looked too big to start.
-[The Kotlin Conf 2025](https://www.youtube.com/watch?v=F5NaqGF9oT4), the projects like [Kotlin Conf app](https://github.com/JetBrains/kotlinconf-app), [kmp-production-sample](https://github.com/Kotlin/kmp-production-sample), [KMP-App-Template](https://github.com/Kotlin/KMP-App-Template) on Github, KMP libraries on https://klibs.io/, they all again made me want to start experimenting on KMP.
+[The Kotlin Conf 2025](https://www.youtube.com/watch?v=F5NaqGF9oT4), the projects like [Kotlin Conf app](https://github.com/JetBrains/kotlinconf-app), [kmp-production-sample](https://github.com/Kotlin/kmp-production-sample), [KMP-App-Template](https://github.com/Kotlin/KMP-App-Template) on Github, KMP libraries on https://klibs.io/, they all reignited my desire to experiment with KMP.

-I started with using the KMP app template but very soon I realized that it didn't answer a lot of my questions to begin with, therefore I converted my fork to another kotlin app template.
+I initially used the KMP app template, but soon realized it didn't address many of my initial questions.
+Then, I decided to convert my fork to a different Kotlin app template.
 At the time of writing I myself don't know all the answers to these questions as well but step by step, hope to be able to find answers and share with you in this KMP journey of mine.

-I'm an android developer for long, and the questions I came up with, relates very much to mobile development but since this is KMP journey, I hope that I can find the answers for other platforms as well.
+I've been an Android developer for a long time…, and the questions I came up with, relates very much to mobile development but since this is KMP journey, I hope that I can find the answers for other platforms as well.

 And hopefully the KMP template of mine will try to help you get started with these points: